coopcycle/coopcycle-docs/en/restaurant/restaurant-information.md

   - Name of the Restaurant on CoopCycle
   - Type of Business
   - Adress
   - Description of your restaurant
-  - Webd

-- Not displayed to clients :
   - Website
-  - Telephone number
-  - SIRET number
-  - VAT number
-  - RCS number

 ## Options

 Options are not accessible from a restaurant account.
 In order to change them, you need to connect with an administrator account, which means that theses options are decided with the delivery cooperative.

 ## Fulfillment

-On this page, you have two schedules : collection (Take-away orders) or delivery.
+On this page, you have two schedules : collection (take-away orders) or delivery.
 In order to activate one or both schedules, you also have to contact an administrator of CoopCycle.

 ### Collection